wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/1-introduction.md

 UI flows bring Robotic Process Automation (RPA) directly into Power Automate.
 This functionality comes with either a desktop or a web app that you use to record the user interface, including selections and keyboard input.
 This feature is useful for when you are working with legacy applications that don't have available APIs.

-Business process flows are built by using Power Platform and Common Data Service.
+Business process flows are built by using Power Platform and Microsoft Dataverse.
 You can also use Power Automate workflows.
 The business process is a series of steps that the user needs to complete in a specific stage.
 The business process flow will visually guide the user through various stages.
 These flows are created and managed by using Power Automate, and several templates are readily available.
 These templates can use the entities that are already available, or you can use custom entities that you have created.

 Power Automate flows that you create in a solution are known as solution-aware flows.
 You can build a new flow directly inside a solution.
 In addition, you can edit and delete that flow.